PGY1 Pharmacy Residency (92350)

 Application Procedure

-Three letters are required.
-At least two of the references must be from preceptors who can directly comment on clinical and practice skills.
+3. Three electronic references, two of which must be from patient care rotation preceptors who can directly comment on your clinical practice skills.

 Letter of Intent: